slowkow/hlabud/README.md

 Additionally, you can also cite `hlabud` like this:

--   Slowikowski K. hlabud: tidy methods for analysis of the human leukocyte antigen (HLA) genes from IMGT/HLA.
+-   Slowikowski K. hlabud: methods for access and analysis of the human leukocyte antigen (HLA) gene sequence alignments from IMGT/HLA.
 R package version 1.0.0.

 # Related work